-- The dose guideline is outlined in the table below.
+- The dosage guideline is outlined in the table below.

-Where the volume of fetomaternal transfusion is not available administer 1500 units (300 mcg) IM or IV as soon as possible and within 72 hours of birth.
+- where the volume of fetomaternal hemmorhage is not available, administer 1500 units (300 mcg) IM or IV as soon as possible and within 72 hours of birth.

 |Indication||Rho(D) IG Dosage|

 IM or IV

 |Obstetrical procedure: amniocentesis/ECV after 34 weeks||√|